fpusan/tutorial-template/docs/source/SQMtools.rst

 For further clarification, compare the following two assertions:

-- "For each genome in my samples (regardless of its taxonomy) cyanobacteria contributed on average 0.2 toxin production genes"
+- *"For each genome in my samples (regardless of its taxonomy) cyanobacteria contributed on average 0.2 toxin production genes"*

-- "In my samples, cyanobacterial genomes had on average 2 toxin production genes"
+- *"In my samples, each cyanobacterial genome had on average 2 toxin production genes"*

 In addition to this, when generating a subset the completeness and contamination of bins can be recalculated according to only the contigs present in the subset.